 Coherence, when you’re running on corrupted data, looks like dysfunction.

 I didn’t tell Kaia-Renee she wasn’t a narcissist.
-I told her something more useful: “The patterns you’re describing—the image obsession, the empathy confusion, the jealousy—those aren’t character defects.
-They’re information.
-They’re your system telling you what needs aren’t being met.”
+I told her something more useful: “The patterns you’re describing—the image obsession, the empathy confusion, the jealousy— They’re your system telling you what needs aren’t being met.”

-Then I asked her something specific: “When you fantasize about being perfect and loved, what are you actually feeling in your body?”
+Then I asked her something specific: “When you fantasize about being perfect and loved, what are you actually feeling?”

 She thought for a long time.
 “Calm.
 Safe.
 Like… everything makes sense.”